sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 We can apply filters to multiple / all fields available.

-NOTE: Each additional field listed in the filter object implies a conditional AND relation.
+**NOTE**: Each additional field listed in the filter object implies to a conditional AND relation.

 ```javascript
 {